JRL-CARI-CNR-UNIBS/online_replanner/graph_replanning/README.md

 ```
 You can find a complete example code [here](https://github.com/JRL-CARI-CNR-UNIBS/online_replanner/blob/devel/graph_replanning_examples/src/example_replanner.cpp).

-## replanner_manager
+## Replanner manager
 The replanner manager manages the whole motion from a starting robot configuration to a goal configuration in a dynamic environment.
-It interpolates the robot trajectory and sends the new robot states and continuously calls the replanner to avoid obstacles or to optimize the current path.
+It interpolates the robot trajectory, sends the new robot states and continuously calls the replanner to avoid obstacles or to optimize the current path.
 To do this, it uses three threads:
-- `trajectory execution thread`: to interpolate and execute the trajectory
+- `trajectory execution thread`: to interpolate and execute the trajectory.
-- `collision checking thread`: continuously updates the planning scene to check which paths are colliding and to provide updated information on the state of the environment to the replanner
+- `collision checking thread`: continuously updates the planning scene to check which paths are colliding and to provide updated information about the state of the environment to the replanner.
 - `replanning thread`: it continuously tries to find new paths from the robot current configuration to avoid obstacles or to optimizes the current one.
-It contains a replanner which calls the method `informedOnlineReplanning`
+It contains a replanner which calls the method `informedOnlineReplanning` at each iteration from the current robot configuration.

 The replanning framework listens to two speed overrides topics, `/speed_ovr` and `/safe_ovr_1`, in which the overrides must be published as values between 0 (robot static) and 100 (nominal velocity).